valohai/docs/source/valohai-yaml.rst

 Here is an overview of the five valid ``step`` properties:

-* ``name``: human-readable name of the step such as "Feature extraction" or "Run training"
+* ``name``: a human-readable name of the step such as "Feature extraction" or "Run training"
 * ``image``: the Docker image that will be used as the base of the execution
 * ``command``: one or more commands that are ran during execution
 * ``inputs``: (optional) files available during execution